astronomer/docs/learn/use-case-airflow-datasets-multi-team-ml.md

 #### Consumer DAG

-The second [astro_ml_consumer_DAG](https://github.com/astronomer/use-case-produce-consume-ml/blob/main/astromlfinal/dags/astro_ml_consumer.py) then takes this data from the local S3Filesystem, and uses it to train a Scikit linear model, before using the model to generate a prediction, which is then saved to the local S3Filesystem as well.
+The [`astro_ml_consumer_DAG`](https://github.com/astronomer/use-case-produce-consume-ml/blob/main/astromlfinal/dags/astro_ml_consumer.py) takes data from the local S3Filesystem and uses it to train a Scikit linear model.
+It then uses this model to generate a prediction which is saved to the local S3Filesystem.

 First, the `built_features` Dataset from the previous DAG is instantiated so that it can be used as a scheduling parameter.
 This DAG will start when the `built_features` Dataset is updated by the [astro_ml_producer_DAG](https://github.com/astronomer/use-case-produce-consume-ml/blob/main/astromlfinal/dags/astro_ml_producer.py).